close

 Furnaces are essential for keeping homes warm during Canada’s harsh winter months, especially in colder regions.
 These days, the need for home heating systems has seen massive growth.
 2022 saw the furnace market’s value reach $8.4 billion, and by 2030, predictions indicate a massive spike in the demand.

 For those not wanting to put a dent in their funds, might find renting as another potential option.
-However, before you think of renting a furnace, it’s vital to have a proper understanding of certain facets, such as cost implications, drawbacks, benefits, etc. Keep reading this blog to gain more insights on renting a furnace for your residence.
+However, before you consider renting a furnace, it’s vital to understand key aspects, such as drawbacks, and benefits.
+Keep reading this blog to gain more insights on renting a furnace for your residence.

 In Canada, the charge for contracting a home heating system will vary greatly because it’s based on certain aspects, such as: